diva-exchange/iroha/README.md

 Proxy port of the Iroha API container.
 Defaults to 19012.

 ### IP_HTTP_PROXY
 IP address of the container running an HTTP proxy.
-Mandatory for I2P.
+Use it together for an I2P network.

 ### PORT_HTTP_PROXY
 Port of the container running an HTTP proxy.
-Mandatory for I2P.
+Use it together for an I2P network.

+### NO_PROXY
+Comma separated list of domains to exclude from proxied traffic.

 ## Contact the Developers